P&P

 The feedback crisis is both a candidate experience failure and a legal risk management choice.
 Companies deliberately avoid giving detailed rejection feedback to avoid discrimination claims.
 The result is a feedback vacuum that damages employer brand and forces candidates into the same mistakes interview after interview.
 The companies willing to give structured, documented feedback will become preferred employers among top candidates.

-Domestic manufacturing is no longer just a policy headline; it is generating real, immediate hiring requirements across automotive, EV battery production, semiconductor fabrication, food processing and advanced manufacturing.
+One of the most underreported recruiting stories in 2026 is the labor demand created by reshoring.
+Domestic manufacturing is no longer just a policy headline — it is generating real, immediate hiring requirements across automotive, EV battery production, semiconductor fabrication, food processing, and advanced manufacturing.
 (Source: Staff Management SMX 2026)

 Where the Demand Is Concentrated